schappim/mBot-Gitbook/section-5-chapter-31-using-a-button-to-start-and-stop.md

 Here, if the board button is pressed, then we set the opposite value to the "button\_toggle" by multiplying its current value by -1.
 The "on board button \[pressed\]" can be found in the \(navy blue\) "Robots" segment.

-One last thing we need to do is, is check the status of the board button \(kept in variable "button\_toggle"\) using an if block, like this:
+One last thing we need to do is check the status of the board button \(stored in variable "button\_toggle"\) using an if block, like this:

 ![](/assets/Img.5.29.4.jpg)

 \[Image 5.29.4: Checking the status of the board button\]

-If it is 1, we should procceed with all the lot of instructions we created previously for trying to keep the mBot on track.
+If it is 1, we should proceed with all the lot of instructions we created previously for trying to keep the mBot on track.
 If it is -1, we should just stop the wheels.
-That means that we should move all these instructions within the if block \(board button status = 1\), and add a stop instruction \("move forward at speed 0"\) within the else \(board button status = -1\)
+That means that we should move all these instructions within the if block \(when the board button status is 1\), and add a stop instruction \("move forward at speed 0"\) within the else \(when the board button status is -1\)

 Here's how to combine these new instructions in the program: